d3/d3-geo-projection/README.md

 [<img src="https://raw.githubusercontent.com/d3/d3-geo-projection/4/img/berghaus.png" width="480" height="250">](http://bl.ocks.org/mbostock/4463049)

 Berghaus’ star projection.
+The default center assumes the default [lobe number](#berghaus_lobes) of 5 and should be changed if a different number of lobes is used.
 Note: requires clipping to the sphere.

 <a href="#berghaus_lobes" name="berghaus_lobes">#</a> <i>berghaus</i>.<b>lobes</b>([<i>lobes</i>])